 Remember repairing damaged printed circuit board pads is a fragile task!
 Before starting this you should know what exactly is this connected pad of PCB!
 It can be described as a part of PCB in which pins of several other connectors like chips, transistors, etc are attached.
-Commonly it is seen that during any breakage of device or in the case of removal of any components from Printed Circuit Board, it lead to damaging the connected parts.
+Commonly it is seen that during any breakage of the device or in the case of removal of any components from the Printed Circuit Board, it lead to damaging the connected parts.
+You can learn more about PCBs from this url.

 There are certain things that you should have before you have made up your mind to repair a PCB.
 The list of these elements are as follows: